smoeding/puppetserver-metrics/TUNING.md

 ### Queue Limit Hit Rate

 The panel on the middle right gives the rate at which the queue limit is hit.
-In this case the request is rejected (a 503 "Service Unavailable" response is returned) and the agent might try again later.
+In this case the request is rejected (a HTTP/503 *Service Unavailable* response is returned) and the agent might try again later.
 I believe this metric only has useful values if you have set the `max-queued-requests` configuration parameter for the Puppetserver.

 Obviously the system performance could be better if this metric shows non-zero values.
 Again the upper bar shows the mean rate while the lower bar has the mean rate over the last minute.